eddiebrunson/Reactjs_Notes/reactjsnotes.md

 The only place where you can assign **this.state** is the constructor.

---> State, is often called local or encapselated.
+--> State, is often called local or encapsulated.
 It's not accessible to any component other than the one that owns and sets it.

-### Handeling Events
+### Handling Events

 --> React events are named using camelCase, rather than lowercase --> With *JSX* you pass a function as the event handler rather than a string.

-* e, is a synthetic event
+* **e**, is a synthetic event

 * When using React you should generally not need to call addEventListener, to add listeners to a DOM element after it is created.
 Instead, just provide a listener when the element is initially rendered.